-The type of surgery you have generally depends on the location of the fracture in the bone, the severity of the fracture and your age.
-Surgical options may include:
+The type of surgery you have generally depends on the location and severity of the fracture, whether the broken bones aren't properly aligned (displaced fracture), and your age and underlying health conditions.
+The options include:

-- Replace part of the femur.
-If the ends of the broken bone aren't properly aligned or they've been damaged, your doctor may remove the head and neck of the femur and install a metal replacement (prosthesis).
-This procedure is called a partial hip replacement.
+- Partial hip replacement.
+If the ends of the broken bone are displaced or damaged, your surgeon may remove the head and neck of the femur and install a metal replacement (prosthesis).

-- Replace the entire hip joint.
-A total hip replacement involves replacing your upper femur and the socket in your pelvic bone with artificial parts called prostheses.
+- Total hip replacement.
+Your upper femur and the socket in your pelvic bone are replaced with prostheses.
 Total hip replacement may be a good option if arthritis or a prior injury has damaged your joint, affecting its function even before the fracture.

 Your care team will probably get you out of bed and moving on the first day after surgery.
 Physical therapy will initially focus on range of motion and strengthening exercises.
 Depending on the type of surgery you had and whether you have assistance at home, you may need to go from the hospital to an extended care facility.

 In extended care and at home, you may work with an occupational therapist to learn techniques for independence in daily life, such as using the toilet, bathing, dressing and cooking.
 Your occupational therapist will determine if a walker or wheelchair may help you regain mobility and independence.

 About 20 percent of people who have a hip fracture will have another hip fracture within two years.
 Bisphosphonates may help reduce the risk of a second hip fracture.

 Most of these drugs are taken orally and are associated with side effects that may be difficult to tolerate, including acid reflux and inflammation of the esophagus.
 To avoid these side effects, your doctor may recommend taking bisphosphonate via intravenous (IV) tubing.